berlincode/contenthash-signer-ens/README.md

 Check out our [online example](https://berlincode.github.io/contenthash-signer-ens/sign_validate.html).

 Additionally there is a solidity resolver contract which works directly with the signatures created by contenthash-signer-ens.
-The contract can be updated by anybody with a valid signature and stored only the most recent ipfs cid (based on the signed version number).
+The contract can be updated by anybody with a valid signature.
+It stores only the most recent ipfs cid (based on the signed version number).

 Example usage: